 He is a much sought-after commentator by the Australian and international media; a number of his analyses have been translated into over a dozen languages.
 Dr. Davison frequently briefs Australian and international diplomats on security and trade issues.
 He is cited frequently in Parliamentary Hansard.
 In 2014, Dr. Davison was invited by the Australian Senate’s Standing Committee on Economics to deliver a submission on Australia’s Innovation System.
 In 2015, he was asked by the Department of Foreign Affairs and Trade (DFAT) to provide a submission on the forthcoming Australia-EU free trade agreement (AEUFTA) negotiations.
 In 2017, he gave evidence before the Foreign Affairs, Defence and Trade Committee on the AEUFTA and UK-Australia trade and investment relations.

-He is a regular commentator on ABC TV and radio, including Lateline and 7.30, Bloomberg TV, Voice of America, the 21st Century Business Herald (China’s largest-circulation business daily), Business Spectator, The Age, The Australian, The Herald-Sun, The Sunday Telegraph and The Sunday Mercury.
-He currently authors the Polynomix column for The Conversation.
+His analyses have appeared in Stratfor Worldview, Fortune magazine; at the London School of Economics’ IDEAS/Public Policy Group; and the Canberra Institute for Policy and Governance’s The Policy Space.
+He is a regular commentator on ABC TV and radio, including Lateline and 7.30, Bloomberg TV, Voice of America, Wired, Ozy magazine, Yahoo Finance, the 21st Century Business Herald (China’s largest-circulation business daily), Business Review Weekly, Business Spectator, The Age, The Sydney Morning Herald, The Australian, The Bulletin, The Herald-Sun, The Sunday Telegraph and The Sunday Mercury.
+He previously authored the Polynomix column for The Conversation (2012–2014).